trappeur1975/ocs_projet8_todolist/README.md

 20/02/2022 : creation of the CoverageTest folder to test the code coverage rate

 25/02/2022 : refactoring of unit test code (taskTest and UserTest) and functional test defaultControllerTest.php

+26/02/2022 : functional test SecurityControllerTest.php